Girishaprasad-2001/Kubernetes-Architecture/Terraform-README.md

 ### One-line interview summary:
  "Terraform manages infrastructure through configuration files and state management.
 Advanced concepts include remote state, state locking, modules, provider aliases, dynamic blocks, lifecycle rules, Terragrunt, and Terraform Cloud for enterprise-scale deployments."

+### Interview Answer (Short)

+1. Terraform Import is used to bring an existing resource into Terraform state so Terraform can manage its lifecycle.

+2. Data Source is used to read information about existing resources and consume their attributes without bringing them under Terraform management.

+Example:

+Existing EC2 → Want Terraform to manage it → Import Existing VPC → Just need VPC ID to create subnet → Data Source
+## 1. Terraform Import

+Purpose: Bring an existing resource under Terraform management.

+Scenario

+Suppose an EC2 instance was created manually from the AWS Console.

+## Important

+Import only updates the Terraform state file.

+It does not automatically generate Terraform code.

+After importing, your .tf files must match the actual resource configuration.
+## 2. Data Source

+Purpose: Read information about existing resources without managing them.